NunoPinheiro/github-contributions-drawer/README.md

 https://github.com/nunogrilo

 I added my smurf account as a contributor for the commits to appear.

+## The Future!!!
+### Contributing
+Any ideas?
+Just open an issue.

+Have a nice change?
+Wanna PR it?

+### Roadmap
+I don't have a roadmap, but if I had to create one, it would probably start with these points:
+ - Make a decent interface
+ - Export/Import the data from the image

 ## Inspirations
 This project was inspired by other similar projects: